 Most of the discussions about the need for greater transparency in financial transactions has centered on the need to adopt greater fiduciary responsibilities.
 But there is also another reason: economic.
 Mutual funds benefit financially from the lack of transparency.
 When fund companies make it difficult for investors to choose between

 One of the biggest problems facing the mutual fund industry’s relationships with its millions of shareholders is justifying fund wholesalers’ salaries.
-This is a contentious and sticky issue for a few reasons: First, mutual fund wholesalers really don’t add anything which directly benefits shareholders.
-In theory, they should be reducing
+This is a contentious and sticky issue for a few reasons: First, mutual fund wholesalers really don’t add anything that directly benefits shareholders.
+In theory, they